philipperolet/clj-qp/project.md

+**Obj** FINI d'ici essaouira!

-Next step micros
+Next step micros:
-- Register on clojars
-- Read tuto
-- Deploy clj-qp 0.3 according to tuto
+- read tuto to generate online doc & do 1st step towards it

 # Backlog
 ## (13) (of 21) FOSS for clj-qp